Terms and Conditions

 1.9.
 In the event that a person wins a prize in a competition (game) organised by the Seller (hereinafter also referred to as the “Promoter”), this prize-winner is obliged to collect the prize within 30 calendar days from the day on which the results of such a competition have been announced.
 The manner of announcing the results shall be determined by the Seller when announcing the rules of the competition.
 The prize-winner’s title to receive the prize shall become null and void after this period of time has expired, and the prize shall be forfeited for the benefit of the Promoter.
 Claims pertaining to the competition (game) cannot be recovered.

 1.10.
 The “ordinary ticket” is a ticket printed at a box office of the Seller or at a point of sale of its authorised dealer.
-The “e-ticket” is a ticket that the Buyer receives in the PDF format so as to print it himself/herself, always following it reservation and payment through the internet shop of the Seller or its authorised dealers.
+The “e-ticket” is a ticket that the Buyer receives in the PDF format so as to download or print it himself/herself, always following reservation and payment through the internet shop of the Seller or its authorised dealers.

 1.11.
 Ordinary tickets and e-tickets are also made out for subscription.
 When purchasing a subscription, it is only possible to buy tickets for the whole subscription group, not for individual performances within the subscription group.